Important Links for Graduate Students

 Students may need certain visas and authorizations in order to complete their graduate studies at Berklee.
 Visa requirements and information change frequently and depend on the location of your program.
 Please review the most recent information, as well as President Roger Brown's recent letter to prospective international applicants and their families.

 All Berklee students with documented physical, learning, and/or psychological disabilities who qualify under the Americans with Disabilities Act are offered assistance in obtaining necessary accommodations to support a successful experience at Berklee.
-Students requesting accommodations must initiate and maintain ongoing contact with a Disability Services staff member on the college's Boston campus, who will then coordinate as necessary with the Valencia, Spain, campus.
-For more information, please visit Disability Services.
+Students requesting accommodations must initiate and maintain ongoing contact with a Accessibility Resources staff member on the college's Boston campus, who will then coordinate as necessary with the Valencia, Spain, campus.
+For more information, please visit Accessibility Resources for Students.

 The mission of the Career Center (Boston) and the International Career Center (Valencia, Spain) is to assist students with career development by providing expert guidance, current resources, and professional development experiences.
 Both the Career Center and the International Career Center provide advice and assistance to students and to music recruiters throughout the hiring process.
 In addition, they assist in matching students to employers who are offering internships.